zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 When you reduce the retention period, flashback logs that are dated beyond the retention period are deleted immediately.
 In scenarios where a sudden workload spike causes a large number of flashback logs to be created, the workload is monitored for a few days before deleting flashback logs that are beyond the retention period.
 This avoids the overhead of recreating the flashback logs, if another peak workload occurs soon after.
 The `COMPATIBLE` initialization parameter must be set to 19.0.0 or higher for flashback logs to be automatically deleted.

-In this lab, you enable `FLASHBACK` on CDB1 and set the flashback retention period to 70 minutes.
+In this lab, you enable `FLASHBACK` mode on CDB1 and set the flashback retention period to 70 minutes.
 You monitor the logs coming in for 70 minutes and then decrease the flashback retention period to 60 minutes and observe the changes to the logs.
+Use the `workshop-installed` compute instance.

-Estimated Lab Time: 80 minutes
+Estimated Lab Time: 85 minutes

 ### Objectives